Elbridge Colby: Tenure

-During a Senate Armed Services Committee hearing held in November 2025, several Republican Senators criticized Colby's office for failure to communicate policy with members of Congress.
+During a Senate Armed Services Committee hearing held in November 2025, several Republican senators criticized Colby's office for failure to communicate policy with members of Congress.
 During the hearing to confirm Austin Dahmer as Assistant Secretary of Defense for Strategy, Plans, and Capabilities, Senator Dan Sullivan of Alaska stated "I can't even get a response, and we're on your team" claiming that it was more difficult to get a response from Colby than it was to speak with Defense Secretary Pete Hegseth or even President Trump.
 Sullivan added that Colby "has been really bad on this.
-The worst in the administration...".
-Senator Roger Wicker of Mississippi agreed, stating that Colby's policy office specifically had been unusually difficult about information sharing relative to other organs of the Defense Department, while Senator Tom Cotton of Arkansas characterized Colby’s office as a “pigpen-like mess,” regarding communication.
+The worst in the administration."
+Senator Roger Wicker of Mississippi agreed, stating that Colby's policy office had been unusually difficult about information sharing relative to other organs of the Defense Department, while Senator Tom Cotton of Arkansas characterized Colby's office as a "pigpen-like mess" regarding communication.
 On 5 November, the Pentagon denied Colby had been purposely withholding information from Congress.
 Kingsley Wilson, the Pentagon's spokesperson, stated that Colby's team had "briefed Congress dozens of times, in both classified and unclassified settings, in addition to other meetings."
 Reuters described the incident as a "rare bipartisan show of frustration with the administration."

+In December 2025, the Financial Times reported that many within the administration of Japanese Prime Minister Sanae Takaichi felt "deep disappointment" over the lack of public support she received from Trump over remarks about defending Taiwan after she stated that a Chinese invasion of Taiwan would constitute a "survival threatening situation" to Japan and prompt a response from the Japan Self-Defense Forces.
+This came after Colby had been reportedly pushing Japan to take such a stance.

+2026 meeting with Vatican ambassador

+In April 2026, The Free Press reported that on January 22, 2026, Colby summoned Vatican ambassador Cardinal Christophe Pierre to an "unprecedented" closed door "lecture" at the Pentagon.
+According to The Free Press, Colby, along with several colleagues, used the meeting to criticize Pope Leo XIV's annual "state of the world" speech given in January 2026, and told Pierre that the United States "has the military power to do whatever it wants—and that the Church had better take its side."
+Another official invoked the Avignon Papacy, a period during the 1300s where the French Monarchy used its military power to control the papacy.